 Why does the future of software delivery start before code?

 The same AI capabilities that are making developers code 5–10× faster can be pointed at the upstream problem.
-Not to replace the human judgment and empathy that make great requirements work (the kind of understanding you only get by spending a day in someone's warehouse) but to structure it, scale it, and ensure that the hard questions don't get skipped when deadlines are tight.
+Not to replace the human judgment and empathy that make great requirements work.
+You can't automate what I learned on Nathalie's warehouse floor.
+But you can structure it.
+You can scale it.
+You can make sure the hard questions don't get skipped just because someone's feeling pressure about a release date.

 The biggest breakthrough in software won't come from writing code faster.
 It'll come from knowing what to write in the first place.
+I've spent twenty-five years learning that lesson the hard way.
+Now I'm trying to make sure other teams don't have to.